 (1) source_1 must be of numeric or character numeric data type and may be specified as a declared variable or as a field definition of type 2 (field_p1p2) or type 3 (field_nATp).
 If INTO target is specified, source_1 may also be specified as a constant value or an arithmetic expression (expr).
-(0)
+(2) cource 2 must be of numeric or character numeric data type and may be enecified as a constant, an arithmetic

-- (2) source_2 must be of numeric or character numeric data type and may be specified as a constant, an arithmetic expression (expr), a declared variable or as a field definition of type 2 (field_p1p2) or type 3 (field_nATp). - (3) target_1 may be specified as a declared variable or as a field definition of type 2 (field_p1p2), type 3 (field_nATp) or type 4 (field_pFMT).
+- must be of numeric or character numeric data type and may be specified as a constant, an arithmetic expression (expr), a declared variable or as a field definition of type 2 (field_p1p2) or type 3 (field_nATp). - (3) target_1 may be specified as a declared variable or as a field definition of type 2 (field_p1p2), type 3 (field_nATp) or type 4 (field_pFMT).